LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Introduction

 To validate these hypotheses and understand the underlying mechanisms, we conducted controlled experiments across multiple benchmarks, revealing two critical patterns (as shown in Sec~\ref{sec:analysis}).

-\textbf{Observation 1: Models know \textit{when} to fuse, but current methods don't ask.} Existing methods uniformly extract and fuse all local inputs under the assumption that finer details are always beneficial.
-However, our analysis shows that forced fusion degrades performance in some cases, as it often fails to add useful information for simple tasks and may instead introduce noise, as shown in \autoref{fig:phenomenon}.
-Additionally, we observe systematic differences in the model’s confidence distributions across tasks of varying difficulty, indicating that models inherently "know" when more local information is needed, yet existing methods fail to leverage this signal.
-This motivates our confidence-based decision module for determining when multi-scale visual context fusion is necessary.
-Importantly, unlike explicit prompting approaches that require extra generation steps, relying on internal token confidence is computationally free and significantly reduces overall inference latency.
-Nevertheless, even when local visual context is beneficial, current approaches still struggle with the challenge of precisely localizing targets.
+\textbf{Observation 1: Models know when to look, but current methods do not ask.} Existing methods usually crop all inputs under the assumption that finer visual details are always beneficial.
+However, our analysis shows that cropping can degrade performance in some cases, as it may fail to add useful information for simple queries and instead introduce interfering noise, as shown in \autoref{fig:phenomenon}.
+We further observe systematic differences in the model's confidence distributions across samples of varying difficulty, indicating that MLLMs inherently provide a signal for when more visual information is needed.
+This motivates our confidence-based strategy for deciding when to look more carefully.

-\textbf{Observation 2: Attention-based methods struggle with handling multi-object problems.} While attention-based methods are efficient, they struggle with precise localization in multi-object scenarios.
-Attention maps highlight semantically relevant regions but often fail in multi-object settings, such as highlighting only a single target or deviating from the intended regions. \autoref{fig:experiments} reveals that raw attention mechanisms capture "what is relevant" rather than accurately resolving "where each object is".
-This motivates our semantic-attention Fusion module, which explicitly separates language intent from visual attention and uses semantic-visual fusion to determine \textit{where} targets should be accurately aligned.
-These findings expose a fundamental gap: existing methods treat visual enhancement as uniform, whereas effective reasoning requires adaptive decisions about both whether additional visual fusion is needed and where to precisely localize relevant regions.
+\textbf{Observation 2: Attention-based methods struggle with where to look.} While attention maps provide an efficient way to locate visual regions, they often fail in multi-object scenarios.
+The model may attend to only one target, drift toward a salient distractor, or merge nearby instances into a single response. \autoref{fig:experiments} reveals that raw attention captures ``what is relevant'' rather than reliably resolving ``where each queried object is.''
+This motivates our semantic-guided localization module, which decouples language intent from raw visual attention to determine where to look.

-Building on these insights, we propose SvfEye, a training-free framework that addresses both dimensions of visual-semantic fusion.
-Unlike prior methods that force uniform fusion on all inputs, SvfEye dynamically determines \textit{when} multi-scale visual context fusion is beneficial and \textit{where} to precisely localize targets.
-For the \textit{when} decision, SvfEye exploits intrinsic model confidence as a measure of information sufficiency, avoiding unnecessary and potentially noisy fusion when confidence is high.
-For the \textit{where} decision, we introduce a semantic-attention fusion module that fuses decoupled semantic relevance with spatial positioning, enabling accurate target extraction in complex scenes.
-By integrating these modules, SvfEye achieves superior performance without iterative search overhead, consistently outperforming existing training-free methods with a 4.0$\times$ speedup across multiple benchmarks and effectively generalizing across diverse MLLMs.